 Legal Formats

 Wilds of Eldraine will be legal in all formats.
 This includes Standard, Pioneer, Modern, Vintage, Legacy, Commander, Brawl, and Historic.
 All of the commons will be legal in Pauper as well.
-That said, the last trip to Eldraine resulted in multiple cards being banned in several formats so I wouldn’t be surprised to see some meta-warping stuff here too.
+That said, the last trip to Eldraine resulted in multiple cards being banned in several formats, so I wouldn’t be surprised to see some meta-warping stuff here too.

 End Step

-We’re still well out from the release but as we get closer I suspect that players will be very hyped for this set.
+We’re still well out from the release but as we get closer, I suspect players will be very hyped for this set.
 It’s a lore-rich plane that I personally can’t wait to get back to – Thanks for hanging in there and taking a very early look at the set with me.